dssg/donors-choose/README.md

 1. Configure a postgres database with the [KDD Cup 2014 DonorsChoose dataset](https://www.kaggle.com/c/kdd-cup-2014-predicting-excitement-at-donors-choose/data), using the tables `donations.csv`, `essays.csv`, `projects.csv`, and `resources.csv`

-> Note: Kaggle hosts a [more recent DonorsChoose dataset](https://www.kaggle.com/donorschoose/io), which goes through May 2018.
-It includes similar data, but in a slightly different schema.
+> Note: Kaggle hosts a [more recent DonorsChoose dataset](https://www.kaggle.com/donorschoose/io), which includes data from as recent as May 2018.
+It includes a similar set of variables, but in a different schema.

 2. Create a new python environment and install python prerequisites from requirements.txt: